wp-plugins/wp-ultimate-recipe/readme.txt

 10. WP Ultimate Recipe automatically formats your data so it can be picked up by Google Recipe Search and others.
 Great for SEO!

 == Changelog ==

+= 2.1.3 =
+* Feature: Minified JS and CSS assets for improved page load speed
+* Improvement: Better page load speed when using the Custom CSS setting
+* Improvement: New default recipe and print template optimised for RTL languages
+* Improvement: Ability to change sharing buttons language in the settings
+* Improvement: Setting to disable the Recipe Archive page
+* Fix: Issue when using decimal values as the serving size

 = 2.1.2 =
 * Feature: Compatibility with the Subscribe2 plugin